 At the beginning of a project, a GC typically accepts bids and chooses subcontractors based on their best estimates of how much work they can do over a certain period of time.
 The contract usually extends for exactly that amount of time, with the GC paying the trade on a monthly basis.
 Ideally, the payments should equal about 50% of the total when 50% of the work is completed.

-What often happens in practice when progress tracking is manual via construction progress photography is that payments start to outpace the actual percent of work completed.
+What often happens in practice when progress tracking is manual via construction progress photography is that payments start to outpace the actual percentage of work completed.
 When the contract period is over, the GC has often paid 100% of the fees when the work is only 80% complete, for example.

 Seen from another perspective, no GC wants to be viewed as a “pass-through contractor” who simply passes along subcontractors’ estimates of how much material has been installed to owners without verifying them for accuracy first.
 But this invariably happens on many construction sites due to the fact that each trade—from drywall installers to electricians to plumbers—is typically free to track what they do in their own way.
 Project Managers in charge of payment applications are often too stretched to have time to verify each spreadsheet input from every trade, and the owner may overpay significantly as a result.

-Automated progress tracking derived from a complete, regularly updated digital record of the jobsite can remedy this.
+Automated progress tracking derived from a complete, regularly-updated digital record of the job site can remedy this.
 If GCs can easily find the discrepancy between the amount of material a trade has recorded as installed and the actual amount installed, they can reconcile it with the trade instead of blindly passing it through to the owner.

 How does automated progress tracking increase efficiency?